cybertrust1/url_shortener/README.md

 Deployment
 ==========

 Add your credentials into .aws/config or .aws/credentials under a profile.
-Create a bucket to hold your uploaded lambda functions, such as `my-bucket`.
+Create a bucket to hold your uploaded lambda functions, such as `my-bucket` using aws-cli or AWS Console.

 Run the following to create a complete cloudformation file which includes the code URI: